IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 {: help}
 {: support}

-When you order certificates from {{site.data.keyword.cloudcerts_short}}, you can choose to enable renewal.
+When you order certificates from {{site.data.keyword.cloudcerts_short}}, you can choose to enable auto-renewal.
 Renewels work similar to certificate ordering.
 When you request that your certificate is renewed, {{site.data.keyword.cloudcerts_short}} sends a DNS txt challenge to your callback URL, so that you can prove that you still own the domains for which you are attempting to renew certificates.

 There are a few things to keep in mind: